frictionlessdata/datapackage/patterns/README.md

 array, and the field level `missingValues` can be incorporated into the value labels or categoricals if desired.
-In those cases where it is desired to have more control over how the value labels are constructed, this information can be stored in a separate encodings file in JSON format or as part of a custom extension to the table schema.
+In those cases where it is desired to have more control over how the value labels are constructed, this information can be stored in a separate file in JSON format or as part of a custom extension to the table schema.
 Since such instructions do not describe the data themselves (but only how a specific software package should handle them), and since they are often software- and/or user-specific, we argue that they should not be included in the official table schema.

 Alternatively, those who wish to store their data in encoded form (e.g., this is the default for data exports from [REDCap](https://projectredcap.org), a